rspeer/rspeer.github.io/drafts/conceptnet-database-odyssey.markdown

 The big question the RDF representation leaves you with is: how do you query your data once you've turned it into triples?
 And the common answer you'll get is "SPARQL".
 SPARQL is not the answer.
 SPARQL is not even computationally feasible.
 It's basically a denial of service attack against your own computer.

 So that's where the Semantic Web approach would leave me: with reified data scattered to the wind, with no good way to query it, and *still* with a difficult decision about how to actually store it on a disk.
-After a couple of weeks of experimentation, I soon abandoned this idea.
+After a couple of weeks of experimentation, I abandoned this idea.

 ## Neo4j (2011)